 After four years in New Zealand and Australia, I moved to the Netherlands in September 2014.
 These days, I live in a small town in the east with 12,000 people and a lot of cows.
 When I’m not writing or taking photos, I’m probably mangling the Dutch language or falling off a bicycle somewhere.

 For a longer version of my story, click here.

-You’ll also find stories about backpacking in New Zealand, road tripping around Australia, weekend getaways to Germany, and more.
+You’ll also find stories about backpacking in New Zealand, road tripping around Australia, weekend getaways to Germany, visits back to my home state of Minnesota, and more.
 For a full list of places I’ve written about, click here.

 I consider current events, historical context, and social justice to be inextricably linked to how we move around this world, and I don’t shy away from posting about relevant or important issues.
 If you’re the kind of person who thinks travel and “politics” are two completely separate spheres, this might not be the blog for you.
 (But if you’re open to the idea, I talk a bit more about that here.)